 - The patient must prevent herself from hot water immersion baths of the type bathtub, swimming pool, or beach in order to avoid possible infections and not to interfere with the medications taken.

 - The only medications to be administered are the ones prescribed by your OB/GYN during the treatment, in which extra doses of progesterone are usually maintained to support the functionality of the corpus luteum until approximately the week 12th of pregnancy.
-In that moment, the gynecologist may decide to reduce the dose or to stop it, since by that time the placenta already generates concentrated-enough progesterone to make external support unnecessary.

 If medication is required due to any type of discomfort like headache, toothache, or any other infection alike, it is advisable to talk to the specialist who monitored the treatment.
 Either way, analgesic consumption is not a problem as long as it is paracetamol or any other similar painkiller.